-NCCL shall utilize available financial resources to complete settlement in a timely manner and complete the pay-outs to the non-defaulting members ii.
-Portability of Positions and Collateral:
+A. Stage 1: Completion of settlement to non-defaulting CMs NCCL shall utilize available financial resources to complete settlement in a timely manner and complete the pay-outs to the non-defaulting members

 B. Stage 2: Portability or immediate return of collateral